BLM offering fall colors bike ride and walk on Bizz Johnson Trail

 Bus and bike shuttle services offered for a small fee

-SUSANVILLE, Calif. – Mountain bike riders and hikers can enjoy fall colors peaking on the Bizz Johnson National Recreation Trail, when the Bureau of Land Management and Lassen Rural Bus offer a special shuttle service, Saturday, Oct.
-23.
+SUSANVILLE, Calif. – The Bureau of Land Management invites mountain bike riders and hikers to come outdoors and enjoy the beautiful fall colors peaking on the Bizz Johnson National Recreation Trail, when the Bureau of Land Management and Lassen Rural Bus offer a special shuttle service, Saturday, Oct.
+22, between Susanville and Westwood.

 Riders and walkers should meet at 8 a.m. at the historic Susanville Railroad Depot, 601 Richmond Road.
 The bus and bike shuttle will depart at 8:30 a.m., and stop at the Devil’s Corral Trailhead, where participants can ride or walk seven miles back to Susanville.